sergrt/CameraAiDetector/README.md

 This application is based on YOLOv5 object detection engine, and performs the following:
 - Capture video stream (from camera - e.g. **rtsp**, or any **video file** or source, supported by OpenCV)
 - Detect objects using AI - persons, animals, vehicles, bicycles etc.
+- Detect objects using simple motion detection (useful for low-end systems)
 - Send notifications via Telegram
 - Save video based on detection
 - Serve some handy Telegram requests - on-demand images, video download etc.